vbatools/UserForms-Class-Multi-State-CheckBox-VBA/readme.md

 - Check that control events are not overloaded with other handlers
 - Ensure control properties are not changed manually while the class is running
 - Verify that the class is not initialized multiple times

-### Performance Issues
-- Reduce the complexity of value formatting
-- Avoid frequent calls to property getters during interaction
-- Use visibility and availability properties appropriately

-### Common Errors
-- "Object variable not set" - ensure the class variable is properly initialized
-- "Method or data member not found" - check that the class is properly imported
-- "Can't assign to property" - avoid direct assignment to nested objects without checking for Nothing

-## FAQ

-### Question: How to change colors after initialization?
-**Answer:** Use the `SetStateColor` method to set colors for specific states after initialization.

-### Question: Are all control types supported?
-**Answer:** The class specifically supports multi-state checkbox functionality using Label controls.

-### Question: Can multiple class instances be used?
-**Answer:** Yes, you can create multiple class instances for different checkboxes, but each instance manages a single checkbox control.

-### Question: How to add custom icons?
-**Answer:** The class uses Unicode character values for icons.
-For custom icons, you can use different character codes or consider using image controls.

-### Question: Is the class compatible with different Excel versions?
-**Answer:** The class is tested with Excel 2010 and newer.
-Compatibility with earlier versions is not guaranteed.

-### Question: Can animation be configured?
-**Answer:** The current version provides visual feedback during state changes, but direct animation configuration is not available.

-### Question: How to handle events of checkbox elements?
-**Answer:** The class provides Click and state change events that can be handled in the form module.

 ## License